allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 ### Tools

 We used [Keras](http://keras.io/) which as a really awesome DSL for building Deep Learning models on top of [TensorFlow](http://tensorflow.org/).
-[Jupyter notebook](http://jupyter.org/) served as an environment for experimentation and 'data-driven-development'.
+[Jupyter notebook](http://jupyter.org/) served as an environment for experimentation and *data-driven-development*.
 We wrapped everything in a docker container for reproducibility and production deployment.
-We used commodity hardware (workstations and cloud machines) to train the models.
-We didn't try with GPU, although train times would be reduced significantly.
+We first used commodity hardware (workstations and cloud machines) and then switched to GPU machines to train the models.

 ### Production deployment